Bekacru/bun-telegram-scraper/README.md

 1. Clone the repository
 2. Install the dependencies: `bun install`
 3. Get your API_ID and API_HASH from [Telegram](https://my.telegram.org/),
-4. Change .env.example to .env and fill the API_ID and API_HASH.
+4. Change .env.example to .env and fill the TELEGRAM_API_ID and TELEGRAM_API_HASH.
 5. Run the setup script to login: `bun setup login`
 6. Copy the session string and paste it in .env
 7. Run with watcher `bun dev`